spectrocloud/librarium/packages/docs/content/02-getting-started/1-aws-your-first-cluster.md

 **Steps:**

-1. Navigate to the Default Project (select back to Default project if you’re in the Admin view).
+1. Navigate to the Default Project (select back to the Default project if you’re in the Admin view).
-1. From the left-hand main-menu, select Settings.
+1. From the left-hand main menu, select Settings.
 1. Click on *Add AWS Cloud Account*.
     * name: ca-aws-1
     * Access Key: your &lt;AWS access key&gt;